 Mars Atmospheric and Volatile EvolutioN

-Mars Orbit Insertion:
+Orbit Insertion: September 22, 2014

 MAVEN (Mars Atmospheric and Volatile EvolutioN) is the second mission selected for NASA's Mars Scout program, an initiative for smaller, low-cost, competed missions led by a principal investigator.
-Responsive to high-priority science goals listed in the National Academy of Science's 2003 decadal survey on planetary exploration, MAVEN will obtain critical measurements of the Martian atmosphere to help understand dramatic climate change on the red planet over its history.
+Responsive to high-priority science goals listed in the National Academy of Science's 2003 decadal survey on planetary exploration, MAVEN is obtaining critical measurements of the Martian atmosphere to help understand dramatic climate change on the red planet over its history.

 Long ago, Mars once had a denser atmosphere that supported liquid water on the surface.
 At that time, Mars might have had environmental conditions to support microbial life, as the long-term presence of water is necessary to life as we know it.
 However, as part of dramatic climate change, most of the Martian atmosphere was lost to space long ago.
 Features such as dry channels and minerals that typically form in water remain to provide a record of Mars' watery past, but the thin Martian atmosphere no longer allows water to be stable at the surface.